UlionTse/translators/README.md

 3. Detail to solve [HttpError](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) itself.
 4. [Issue me](https://github.com/UlionTse/translators/issues), thanks.

-### RequestsError or ProxyError
+### NetworkError or ProxyError

-1. Check whether the network is connected correctly, Lol.
+1. Check whether the network is connected correctly.
 2. Check the proxy are enabled on your computer.
 If it is enabled, try turning it off or otherwise.

 ## License